willis240/willis240.github.io/README.md

 - Struggled with internet troubles but eventually got it working
 - Went through this [tutorial on working with JSON files](https://realpython.com/python-json/)

+#### June 9

+- Got google ping data to the influx database, though ping's output is a block of text for each ping
+- Went to the Lab with Matt and got the Shelly 1pm wired up successfully to an extension cord
+- Got ping's output text formatted so that the data put into the database is the average amount of time for the ping

 ## About Me

 Currently, I am a college student working toward a Bachelors Degree in Computer Science.
 Though I do not have specific plans for what I intend to do after obtaining my degree, I intend to pursue a job in the Computer Science career field to further my skills following graduation.